MilanRadeta/MontyHallSimulation/README.md

 #### Last Chosen Door - CarDoor and GoatDoor
 ##### Random CS
 50% chance of success in terms of CarDoor DoS.
-Actually involves two choices.
+Actually involves two choices, where the second choice is independent of the previous one.
 The results actually confirm that the chances are 50/50.
 These results do not vary when changing the number of doors.
 ##### Switch and Switch Once
 For the edge case of N = 3, the values are the same, since the strategy is performed in the same way.
-For N > 3 the results differ.
+For N > 3 the results differ, but the Switch strategy reverts back to situation where N = 3.
 ##### Keep and Switch Once
 The two strategies are complementary.
 Aligns with 1/N vs 2/N theory.